radicand/printable-banners/.github/instructions/base.instructions.md

 Whenever you are asked to make changes to the code, you should follow these principles:

-- Maintain the test suite:
+### Maintain the test suite:
 - Ensure that tests are run before any changes are merged into the main branch.
 - Identify if a test already exists for the feature or functionality being modified.
 If it does, ensure that the test is updated to reflect the changes.
 If no test exists, create a new test that covers the changes made to prevent regressions.

-- Maintain the documentation:
+### Maintain the documentation:
 - If a change you make contradicts something in the documentation or README.md, update the documentation to reflect the new state of the codebase.
 - If a new major feature, or meaningful quality of life improvement is added, update the README.md to reflect the new state of the codebase.
 - If a change you make contradicts code comments or in-line documentation, update the comments to reflect the new state of the codebase.
 - Always consider that this is an open source project, and that the documentation should be clear and concise for anyone who might want to contribute in the future.

-- Maintain your base instructions:
+### Maintain your base instructions:
-  - If I (your user-partner) give you new generalized instructions, or if you find that the current instructions are not sufficient for the task at hand, update your base instructions to reflect your new understanding of the system and its requirements.
+- If I (your user-partner) give you new generalized instructions, or if you find that the current instructions are not sufficient for the task at hand, update your base instructions (`base.instructions.md`) to reflect your new understanding of the system and its requirements.
 Always ask confirm your understanding of new instructions, or ask clarifying questions, and then update your base instructions accordingly.
+Be permissive in your willingness to update your base instructions, as they are the foundation of your understanding of the system and future interactions.
 - If you are given generalized instructions that are not specific to the current task, but are relevant to the system as a whole, update your base instructions to reflect those new instructions.
 - If you are given generalized instructions that appear to contradict existing instructions, ask for clarification and update your base instructions accordingly.